Have you ever fretted over learning the meanings of English words?

 How did it start really and how did the founding team meet?

 Upon the completion of my degree, I travelled to Ireland to study Ancient Classical Latin formally, and founded Logophilia Education on my return.
 I first pilot tested an Etymology programme at a CBSE school in Allahabad.
 Deriving encouragement from its success, Logophilia as an organization was registered in the August of 2010.
 Logophilia has always had a very strong and popular internship programme, even before it was formally registered as an organization.
 There were a few interns working for the cause of Etymology with me.
 In due course, a number of interns joined the company professionally and became important members.
-Of the original interns, Abhishek Goswami and Kushagra Singh, now hold important positions in Logophilia.
+Of the original interns, some important positions in Logophilia: Kushagra Singh, Amber Sharma, Kay Kay Tiwari, to name some.

 What are some of the innovative solutions your company has come up with?
 Any international collaborations?